voschezang/coding-handbook/learning.md

 - Mentor: This is what I did when I had that problem
 - Advisor: Here are a few things people do to solve that problem
 - Coach: How do you think you might solve that problem?

+## Asking Good Questions

+Remove "self"

+- "How do *I* do X" → "*Who* knows how to do X?"

+Deconstruct implications

+- "How can I do X better?" → "What does *better* mean?"